 But if you’re buying a used aircraft or re-outfitting one that hasn’t been flown in a while, you might be wondering, “What kind of transponder do I need for my plane?”
 Perhaps you’re asking, “Do I need an ADS-B transponder?” or “Which transponders are ADS-B out capable?”

-If that’s you, stick around because we will cover all types of aircraft transponders and the differences between them, plus clarify the ADS-B FAA requirements and which type of configuration you need to be compliant.
+If that’s you, stick around because we will cover all types of aircraft transponders and the differences between them, plus clarify the FAA requirements and which type of configuration you need to be compliant with.

-Let’s get started by reviewing a few transponder basics then jumping into the details.
+Let’s get started by reviewing a few transponder basics and then jumping into the details.